Identification of a Woman

 Identification of a Woman (Identificazione di una donna) is a 1982 Italian–French drama film directed by Michelangelo Antonioni and starring Tomás Milián, Daniela Silverio, and Christine Boisson.
 It was awarded the 35th Anniversary Prize at the 1982 Cannes Film Festival.

 Plot

-The existence of Niccolò, a film director living in Rome, is empty.
-He has no new film to make, no woman in his life, and his only family is his sister, a gynaecologist, and her little son.
-He approaches one of his sister's patients, a beautiful young aristocrat called Mavi, and the two start a passionate affair.
+Niccolò is a film director living in Rome.
+He has just divorced and lives alone.
+His only family is his sister, a gynecologist, and her little son.
+By chance Niccolò gets to know one of his sister's patients, a beautiful young aristocrat called Mavi, and the two start a passionate affair.